giantswarm/docs/swarmdocs/content/guides/team-collaboration.md

 ## Companies and environments

-Whenever you're logged in with the `swarm` CLI and interact with our infrastructure, your current context is the [environment](/reference/env/).
-Each environment, in turn, belongs to a [company](/reference/companies/).
-This is visible in the environment name pattern, which is always prefixed with a company name: `<company_name>/<environment_suffix>`.
+A [company](/reference/companies/) on Giant Swarm is a simply a named group of users.
+An [environment](/reference/env/) is a named context in which to deploy applications.
+Each environment belongs to a company.
+This is visible in the environment name, which is always prefixed with a company name: `<company_name>/<environment_suffix>`.

+Whenever you're logged in with the `swarm` CLI and interact with our infrastructure, an environment is selected as your context.
+This even happens without you knowing about these concepts.
+With your first login, a company named after your username is created and an environment with the name pattern `<company_name>/dev` is created and selected.
+This is called the default environment.

-You can create as many companies as you like.
-And each company can have as many environments as needed.
+However, for collaboration in a team, there should be a dedicated company for any team you work with.
+You can create as many companies as you like, and each company can have as many environments as needed.

 ## Creating a company for your team